What makes an idea audacious?

-Your idea should capture a bold, breakthrough vision for tackling one of the world's most urgent topics, but must also have an emotional pull that galvanizes a public-facing audience and funders alike.
+Your idea should capture a bold, transformative vision for tackling one of the world's most urgent topics.

 It is your opportunity to take a giant leap forward; you may be tempted to think incrementally, but remember for it to be bold, your idea should offer significant, enduring impact.
 This vision should bring us much closer to your version of an ideal world in a matter of years rather than generations.

 There should be a unique aspect or creative element to your approach that challenges convention or changes the narrative for the greater good.

 There should be evidence that the idea will have impact based on a track record of past success, a demand from those that would be affected, and justified confidence that results can be sustained in the future.

 A bold vision that has clear outcomes

 There should be a sense of where you will be at the end of a multi-year funding term and the strategy, resources, and timeline required to achieve it.
 We want to hear about the changes that would take place because of your idea, not just the components that go into implementing it.

 You and your capable and confident team have the backing of a nonprofit, NGO, or institution (or is part of a collaboration between multiple such entities).
 This organization should be able to receive philanthropic funds and have the core infrastructure necessary to support the work.
 (Note: Past projects have had an annual operating budget of $1 million or more.)

 Each year, Audacious sources ideas through our open ideas survey and from a global network of partners and donors.
 Ideas can be submitted throughout the year and we review them on a rolling basis.
 Deadlines for the current cycle can be found below in the FAQs.